gosling-lang/gosling-docs/Public-Datasets.md

 <!--This includes BigWig, BED, BEDPE, and we will be supporting more genomic file formats in the near future.-->
 2. **Scalable datasets**: To allow scalable data exploration, we also support using precomputed datasets which requires the dedicated server.

-In this document, we provide a list of datasets in the two aforementioned types.
+In this document, we provide a list of datasets in the two aforementioned classes.

 > **Tip.** When you are using online editor, you can check out a "Data Preview" panel on the right-bottom part of the interface to see how the actual values look like.